Castle Route

 Piotr Zaremba Castle Route (Note: Polish: Trasa Zamkowa im.
-Piotra Zaremby; German: Piotr-Zaręba-Schlossroute) (Note: Until 1991: Józef Piłsudski Castle Route (Polish: Trasa Zamkowa im.
+Piotra Zaremby; German: Piotr-Zaremba-Schlossroute) (Note: Until 1991: Józef Piłsudski Castle Route (Polish: Trasa Zamkowa im.
 Józefa Piłsudskiego), 1991–1996: Castle Route (Polish: Trasa Zamkowa; German: Schlossroute)) is an overpass road in Szczecin, Poland, that is a part of the Voivodeship Road 115.
 It is one of 4 main roads of Szczecin, connecting the city and Police County with the rest of Poland.

 Description

 The Castle Route is 2.4 km (1.5 miles) long and 18 m (59 ft) wide.
 It consists of the series of overpasses, the bridge over Parnica canal, the overpass over Łasztownia island and the bridge over Oder river.
 The road has existed leaning north and west to the city centre, and through that, to Dobieszczyn, as well as the south exit leading to Police, and the east exit leading to the municipal neighborhoods of Międzyodrze-Wyspa Pucka and Prawobrzeże.